brillout/goldpage/docs/readme.template.md

 **Batteries included** :battery:

 The usual features are included: browser auto-reload, server auto-reload, automatic code splitting, optimal HTTP caching, etc.

-**Future-proof** :muscle:
+**Future-proof & Rock-solid** :mountain:

-`ssr-coin`'s simple and modular design means that it will.
+The simple and module design of `ssr-coin` means that it is adaptable to whatever comes next.

+For example, `ssr-coin` is view library agnostic.
+A new view library comes and makes React obsolete?
-The ? will be a matter of implementing a new plugin.
+Cool, and supporting it will simply be a matter of implementing a new plugin.
-A works with both webpack and Parcel.
-That's fine
-Simple and modular design
-JavaScript is an exciting and fast moving enviroment.
-We celebrate and embrace change: no matter what comes next, `ssr-coin` will support it.
-Thanks to its design, no matter what comes next, we will embrace change.

-Using a tool that is future-proof ultimatively means less learning and more shipping.
+Same goes for build:
+`ssr-coin` works with Parcel as well as with Webpack.
+Supporting the build tool of tomorrow will be breeze.

+Code that is agnostic to the evolution of the web will harden over time: expect `ssr-coin` to become rock-solid.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path